-You can pay your tuition fees via Studielink from mid-June.
+As of mid-June, you can arrange the payment of your tuition fees via Studielink.
 How much do you have to pay in tuition fees?
 How can you arrange your payment?
 Do you need a Proof of Payment of Tuition Fees (Bewijs Betaald Collegegeld, BBC)?
 You can find all the necessary information here.

 Verification of prior education

-When do you need to have your Dutch prior education verified, how do you arrange verification and where do you submit your certified copy?
+When do you need to have your Dutch prior education verified, how do you arrange verification and where do you submit a copy of your diploma?
 See https://www.internationalhu.com/admissions-dutch-diploma.

 Did you complete your education abroad?
 Please go to https://www.internationalhu.com/admissions-bachelor (step 4).